 The cost of equity-settled transactions with employees is measured by reference to the fair value at the date at which they are granted.
-The fair value of share option is determined by an external valuer using a binomial model, and the fair value of each RSU is determined by reference to market price of the Group's shares at the respective grant date, further details of which are given in note 28 and note 29 to the consolidated financial statements.
+The fair value of share option is determined by an external valuer using a binomial model, and the fair value of each RSU is determined by reference to market price of the Group's shares at the respective grant date, further details of which are given in notes 27 and 28 to the consolidated financial statements.